filakhtov/gentoo-use-docs/app-emulation/qemu.md

 This flag should only be enabled if there is a need to use NFS exports as guest block devices.

 ### nls
+Pass the `--enable-gettext` option to the configure script.
 Install translation po files for all available locales and provide an ability to translate programs messages and output into different languages based on system locale settings.
-When disabled, remove all locale files making English the only available language for QEMU.

 This flag can be safely disabled if there is no need to use QEMU in a non-English language.